Washington DC Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Washington DC

 Earning your psychologist licensure in Washington DC is a process that takes years, but can result in a rewarding career.
-Before beginning the licensure process, you will need to fulfill the educational requirements.
+Before beginning the licensure process, you will need to fulfill the educational requirements, which include earning a doctoral degree from one of the psychology schools in Washington DC or from a school in a state with similar requirements.
 Read on to understand the three high-level steps to becoming a psychologist in Washington DC.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.